GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 resource "google_<resource_name>" "default" {
   provider = google-beta

-  # Other esource arguments ...
+  # Other resource arguments ...
 }

 Fields and resources that are only present in google-beta are clearly marked in